Toyota Publica: P30 Series

-New model, new engine, new image

 In April 1969, a whole new generation of the Publica was launched.
 The car was effectively now a scaled down version of the Corolla, sitting on a shortened Corolla wheel-base.
 While the air-cooled 790 cc 2U engine was retained in the cheapest domestic market versions, the cornerstone of the lineup was now the new K-series four-cylinder, water-cooled 993 cc engine (designated 2K) with 58 PS, a lower-displacement version of the 1,077 cc engine used in the contemporary Toyota Corolla.
-The Publica 800 has 40 PS and a top speed of only 120 km/h, while the 1100 SL could reach 155 km/h.
+The Publica 800 (UP30) has 40 PS and a top speed of only 120 km/h, while the 1100 SL could reach 155 km/h.
 The 800 and 1000 were available with Standard or Deluxe equipment, both in Sedan and Van bodystyles.
 The Van was somewhat slower, with claimed top speeds of 115 and 135 km/h for the respective versions.

+When the Corolla underwent a facelift in October 1969, the Publica SL's engine was upgraded to a 1.2-litre unit as per the Corolla.
+Power increased from 73 to 77 PS.
+In March 1971 an even sportier version called the SR ("Sports Rally") was added, and the 1200 engine also found its way into a well-equipped variant called the Hi-Deluxe.
+The SR was equipped with radial tires, disc brakes up front, firmer suspension, and a tachometer.
+In period testing, it was criticized for the radial tires being unpredictable near the limit, with high grip but no feedback and the car threatening to roll over under hard driving.

 Originally a two-door sedan and a three-door wagon (called Van in Japan, as it was intended for commercial use) were available.
 The pickup version, added in October 1969, was now officially known as "pickup".
-The pickup was originally only available with the 1 liter engine, although the 1.2 was made available after the January 1972 facelift.
+The pickup was originally only available with the 1.0-litre engine, although the 1.2 was made available after the January 1972 facelift.
 The situation in the Japanese market changed, as demand developed rapidly, partially fuelled by the post-WWII baby boomers coming of age and gaining their driver's licenses.
 Having the Corolla firmly established as the family car offering, Toyota did not market the Publica as the "popular car" anymore, but rather as an entry-level vehicle for first-time young buyers.

 Many of the commercial iterations of the Publica were built by Hino Motors at their Hamura plant, beginning in 1970.
 Daihatsu also built Publicas, starting in September 1969.
 In 1969, the Publica dealerships were renamed "Toyota Corolla" dealerships.